Gokdenix/Calc/README.md

 # Calc
-a calculator written in c including factorials sequenfe generators and more.
+a calculator written in c including factorials sequence generators and more. look all branches src and include